Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\System:BlockUserFromShowingAccountDetailsOnSignin
 ```

-## 3.10.25.2 - Ensure 'Do not display network selection UI' is set to 'Enabled'
+## 3.10.25.2 - 'Do not display network selection UI' is set to 'Enabled'
 >[!NOTE]
 >This policy setting allows you to control whether anyone can interact with available
 networks UI on the logon screen.